This course can be scheduled to meet your specific requirements. For more information about this course

 - OSHA Maritime Safety and Health standards, policies, and procedures

 - Maritime Industry Professionals

 - Maritime workplace safety and health hazard recognition personnel

 - OSHA-authorized trainers for the 10- and 30-hour Maritime courses

 All requirements and pre-approvals must be handled a minimum of 14 business days before the start of the class to include the following:

 - Participants must show evidence of the following; three years maritime industry experience, two years of occupational safety and health experience with a broad focus in any industry or a degree in occupational safety and health from an accredited college or university or certification as an Associate Safety Professional (ASP), Certified Safety Professional (CSP), Certified Industrial Hygienist (CIH), Certified Marine Chemist (CMC) or Certified Safety Health Manager (CSHM).

-- Verification of the completion of Occupational Safety and Health Standards for the Construction Industry (OSH510) by a customer care representative
+- Verification of the completion of Occupational Safety and Health Standards for the Maritime Industry (OSHA 5410) by a customer care representative

 - Verification of applied safety and health principles in your job for at least five years (or three years with a safety and health degree, Certified Safety Professional (CSP), or Certified Industrial Hygienist (CIH) certification